 These figures don’t add up to a definite conclusion, but they certainly cast property investors into questionable light as the typical holders of both upper-tier and lower-tier mortgages.

 Despite liquidity issues, there are ways for real estate investors to get themselves out of a pinch if they’re left holding a property they planned on cashing in for liquid cash.

-If liquidity has become a real problem and a sale is imperative, there are a few unsavory options that may erase your intended profits, but still help you break even or even earn a minor profit.
+If liquidity has become a real problem and a sale is imperative, there are a few unsavoury options that may erase your intended profits, but still, help you break even or even earn a minor profit.

-•Auctions are another not-so-great way to liquidate a property, but nonetheless effective in helping you keep your head above water.
-Many auctioneers will actually help you get the best value for your property because they receive a portion of the sale.
+- Auctions are another not-so-great way to liquidate a property, but effective in helping you keep your head above water.
+Many auctioneers will help you get the best value for your property because they receive a portion of the sale.

 There are also for sale by owner (FSBO) options to consider, but they’re not always advised when you’re dealing with over-leveraged property.